1g4-mirror/pv/doc/pv.1.md

 :   Specify **-E** twice to only report a read error once per file,
     instead of reporting each byte range skipped.

+**-Z ***BYTES***, **\--error-skip-block *****BYTES*

+:   When ignoring read errors with **-E**, instead of trying to
+    adaptively skip by reading small amounts and skipping progressively larger sections until a read succeeds, move to the next file block of *BYTES* bytes as soon as an error occurs.
+There may still be some shorter skips where the block being skipped coincides with the end of the transfer buffer.

+:   This option can only be used with **-E** and is intended for use
+    when reading from a block device, such as **-E -Z 4K** to skip in 4 kibibyte blocks.
+This will speed up reads from faulty media, at the expense of potentially losing more data.

 **-S, \--stop-at-size**

 :   If a size was specified with **-s**, stop transferring data once